 Septoplasty & Turbinate Hypertrophy

-Nasal polyps are a common cause of chronic sinusitis and nasal obstruction and are often accompanied with asthma or allergies.
-Nasal polyps often require sinus surgery to remove the polyps and open the nasal sinuses in order to relieved the nasal obstruction, improve breathing and improve sinus function.
-Image guided endoscopic sinus surgery allows surgery to be performed with greater accuracy and safety.
+Nasal polyps are a common cause of chronic sinusitis and nasal obstruction and are often accompanied by asthma or allergies.
+Nasal polyps often require sinus surgery to remove the polyps and open the nasal sinuses to relieve the nasal obstruction, improve breathing, and improve sinus function.
+Image-guided endoscopic sinus surgery allows surgery to be performed with greater accuracy and safety.
 With no external incisions, endoscopic surgery removes nasal polyps, clearing the passageways to allow proper drainage and air exchange.